sinc-lab/rna-llm-folding/README.md

 ## Installation

-These steps will guide you through the process of training the secondary structure RNA predictor model, based on the RNA-LLM representations.
+These steps will guide you through the process of generating RNA embeddings with RNA-LLM models, and  training the secondary structure RNA predictor model, which uses RNA-LLM representations as input.

 First:
 ```